zack-bitcoin/slasher/README.md

 security: A N coin transaction isn't secure until it is buried under at least N coins of length.

 drawbacks: If a person spends 100 N coin transactions in the same block, the recipients might think it is secure after only N length, but it really requires 100xN length.
-Double-spend is far too easy.
 It resembles how double-spend would work in a perfectly liquid market for mining hardware.
+Spend 100xblock_reward in a single block, then spend 2xblock_reward to create a longer fork, and get all your money back.

-### POS consensus via representative democracy
+### POS consensus

 blocklength: The number of times the representatives signed this particular chain.
 Length is measured in signatures.